salaciousCru/hello-world/readme.txt

-Welcome to my first repo
+Welcome to my first repo!
-Learning git is going well so far
+Learning git is going well so far.
-I added this line in update-readme branch. it's sunny but chilly outside today
+I added this line in update-readme branch.
+It's sunny but chilly outside today.